 By employing seniority-zero (SZ) wave functions as the reference, significant optimizations can be achieved.
-As discussed in Section \ref{sz-reference}, the SZ RDMs contain far fewer nonzero elements compared to standard RDMs, which we exploit in two ways: \begin{enumerate} \item Instead of contracting over all possible index combinations, we explicitly extract the nonzero elements of the SZ RDMs and contract only over them.
+As discussed in Section \ref{sz-reference}, the SZ RDMs contain far fewer nonzero elements than typical RDMs, which we exploit in two ways: \begin{enumerate} \item Instead of contracting over all possible index combinations, we explicitly extract the nonzero elements of the SZ RDMs and contract only over them.
 For example, rather than computing the energy using Eq.~\ref{eq14}, we evaluate it as:

 where, in the notation $\sum_{P \in SZ}\sum_{pq}\bar{v}_{P\{pqpq\}}\Gamma^{SZ}_{P\{pqpq\}}$, the first summation over $P \in SZ$ denotes the set of index permutations $(p,q)$ that generate a nonzero block of the SZ RDMs.
 For the 2RDM, there are three such nonzero blocks: $\Gamma^{SZ}_{pqpq}$, $\Gamma^{SZ}_{ppqq}$, and $\Gamma^{SZ}_{pqqp}$.
 For the 3RDM, the number increases to 15, corresponding to the three blocks introduced in the previous section together with all symmetry-related permutations of the indices.
 For the 4RDM, this results in 177 nonzero blocks.
 Although this strategy increases the total number of tensor contractions, it drastically reduces their computational scaling.
 Comparing Eq.~\ref{eq14} with Eq.~\ref{eq15}, the cost of evaluating the contractions is reduced from $\mathcal{O}(N^8)$ to $\mathcal{O}(N^4)$. \item We explicitly map the nonzero blocks of the full RDMs to new tensors with reduced dimension.